L4xus/System2/README.md

 ## Developing System

-System uses Gradle to build the client.
+This mod uses Gradle to build the client.
 Install the latest version of Gradle onto your computer and install IntelliJ IDEA Ultimate, or use the free community edition.

 1. Clone the repository using `git clone --recurse-submodules https://github.com/DLindustries/System`.
 2. CD into the local repository with the command `cd System`.
 3. Run `./gradlew genSources`.
 4. Open the folder in IntelliJ — feel free to recode the client.
 5. To build, simply run `./gradlew build` or create a run configuration for Gradle with the build command.
-6. Enjoy System! :D
+6. Enjoy

-## Addition info

-For those who are saying skid this IS a repaste of argon with extended utillities and improved modules to reduce anticheat flags on grim
-## Contributing

-We appreciate contributions.
-So if you want to support us, feel free to make changes to System's source code and submit a pull request

-TY enjoy System